SU-SWS/stanford_install_tasks/README.md

 /**
  *
  */
-class MyUpdateTask extends \AbstractUpdateTask {
+class MyUpdateTask extends \ITasks\AbstractUpdateTask {

   // Description of update task. protected $description = "Change the site name to my new site name";